Donate NowDonate Now

 How does the two-stage process work?

 All applicants begin with a short concept proposal.
-Selected applicants are then invited to submit an expanded proposal.
-The Review Committee tells you exactly what additional information would be helpful at that stage.
+Selected applicants may then be invited to submit an expanded proposal, with guidance on the additional information that would be most helpful for review.

 How are proposals reviewed?